top of page

 ChaShaMa Gallery (NYC), Ladies’ Room (LA), Tufts University Art Galleries (Boston), and Gallery 263 (Boston).

-In addition to her practice as an artist, Megan has over fifteen years' experience as an educator, curator, and arts administrator.
+Originally from Western Massachusetts, Megan has lived in upstate New York, Chicago, and Perth, Australia before returning to Massachusetts.
+In addition to her practice as an artist, she has over 15 years' experience as an educator and arts administrator.
 She has taught, curated exhibitions, and organized programming at a number of organizations in the US and Australia, including Northeastern University, Tufts University, Merrimack College, Tang Teaching Museum at Skidmore College, Lawrence Wilson Art Gallery at the University of Western Australia, PICA (Perth Institute of Contemporary Art), Goolugatup Heathcote, and Paper Mountain among others.
 She also holds an MA in Art History, Theory, and Criticism from the School of the Art Institute of Chicago.

 Photo by Alonso Nichols